hectoriabandini/simple_shell/README.md

 You don’t have to handle any argument to the built-in exit
 ### Simple shell 0.4 +
 Implement the env built-in, that prints the current environment
-### Simple shell 0.4 +
-Implement the env built-in, that prints the current environment
 ### Simple shell 0.1 +
 Write your own getline function
 Use a buffer to read many chars at once and call the least possible the read system call